sbfnk/ssm/README.md

     cd ssm/examples/tutorial
     ssm

 If the model compiles successfully, you're good to go!
+If you get a JSON syntax error (which could be caused by a missing comma etc.), you will get a message

+    FAIL: Unexpected string

+You can then use [jsonlint](https://github.com/zaach/jsonlint) or the inbuilt syntax-checking capabilities of your editor (e.g., Emacs) to find where the problem is.

 ## Any problem with the install?